Contact us

 Importance Of Economic Capital For Financial Institutions

-1. Capital Usage in Financial Institutions – Capital is primarily used in a financial institution not only to provide funding for investments (as in a manufacturing corporation) but also to absorb risk.
+• Capital is primarily used in a financial institution not only to provide funding for investments (as for a manufacturing corporation) but also to absorb risk.
 The fundamental reason for this is that financial institutions can leverage themselves to a much higher degree than other corporations at a much lower cost without raising equity, by taking retail deposits or issuing debt securities.
-Their debt-to-equity ratio might be as high as 20 to 1, compared to perhaps 2 to 1 for an industrial corporation.
+Their debt-to-equity ratio might be as high as 20 to 1 , compared to perhaps 2 to 1 for an industrial corporation.

-2. Target Solvency as a Product – A bank’s target solvency is a vital part of the product it is selling.
-The primary customers of banks and other financial institutions are also their primary liability holders—e.g., depositors, derivatives counterparties, insurance policyholders, and so on.
+• A bank’s target solvency is a vital part of the product the bank is selling.
+The primary customers of banks and other financial institutions are also their primary liability holders – e.g., depositors, derivatives counterparties, insurance policy holders, and so on.
 These customers are concerned about default risk on contractually promised payments.
 Customers make deposits with the expectation that the safety of their deposits does not depend on the economic performance of the bank.
 In over-the-counter markets, institutions are concerned about counterparty risk: a bank with a poor credit rating will find itself excluded from many markets.
-Maintaining good creditworthiness is, therefore, an ongoing cost of doing business for a bank.
+Maintaining good creditworthiness is therefore an ongoing cost of doing business for a bank.

-• RAROC (risk-adjusted capital) = risk-adjusted expected net income/economic capital. 𝑅𝐴𝑅𝑂𝐶 makes the risk adjustment to the numerator by subtracting a risk factor from the return (e.g., expected loss).
-It also makes the risk adjustment to the denominator by substituting economic capital for accounting capital.
+• RAROC (risk-adjusted return on capital) = risk adjusted expected net income/economic capital.
+RAROC makes the risk adjustment to the numerator by subtracting a risk factor from the return – e.g., expected loss.
+RAROC also makes the risk adjustment to the denominator by substituting economic capital for accounting capital.

 • 𝑅𝑂𝑅𝐴𝐶 = 𝑃&𝐿 (Profit and Loss) / 𝑉𝑎𝑅